-As comfortable as he is in his personal style, the artist — who you might recognize from Cardi B's chart topping hit "I Like It" — is still surprised when he experiences society's toxic masculinity firsthand.
-Recently, he took to Twitter to share his anger when a nail salon in Spain denied him service because of his gender.
-He shared a photo of the location and called it out tweeting, “I just wanted to tell you all that I went to this shitty place to get my nails done (manicure + color), and they told me NO because I’m a MAN.
+As comfortable as he is in his personal style, the artist, who you may recognize from Cardi B's chart topping hit "I Like It", is still surprised when he experiences society's toxic masculinity firsthand.
+Recently, Ocasio took to Twitter to share his anger when a nail salon in Spain denied him service because of his gender.
+He shared a photo of the location and called it out, tweeting, “I just wanted to tell you all that I went to this shitty place to get my nails done (manicure + color), and they told me NO because I’m a MAN.
 I don’t know what to think, but it's very unfortunate.
 What year is it?
 Fucking 1960?”
 The rapper received lots of support from his fans, who praised him as a "gender norm-breaking icon," but with that came homophobic comments and questions about his sexuality.
 In response, he deleted his Twitter account completely.

-It was an open mind that got Ocasio to start loving nail art in the first place.
+It was an open mind that led Ocasio to his love of nail art in the first place.
 "It was something that happened very randomly.
 I was in Miami for an award show, I saw a nail polish, and I got the urge to paint my nails," he says.
 "It wasn't something that I planned."
 The look grew on him, and it became a signature style for the rapper, who can be seen giving himself a DIY manicure in the music video for his hit single "Estamos Bien."

 These days, you'll see an array of manicure shots with designs and bright colors (plus, a photo of chipped nails as a reminder to schedule an appointment) on Ocasio's Instagram, where he has 13 million followers.
 The polish colors he picks are based heavily on his mood.
 "It depends on how I'm feeling that day.
 You'll usually see them in more vibrant colors that give off joy," he says.
 "I'm also experimenting with designs, but now that I'm on tour, I have just one color."